 - YAWNING: Dogs may yawn as a way of communicating stress or anxiety.
 This is often seen in situations where the dog is uncomfortable or unsure.

-- SIDE EYE: Dog side eye occurs when a dog is feeling uneasy and isn’t making direct eye contact, giving a sideways glance instead.
+- SIDE EYE: The phenomenon known as dog side eye occurs when a dog is feeling uneasy and isn’t making direct eye contact, giving a sideways glance instead.

 Vocalizations and What They Mean